CesarMartini/Martini.JS/README.md

-# JavaScript-Heaven
+# Martini.JS
-A collection of Lightweight, Simple and Funtional modular solutions created with Javascript.
+A collection of jightweight, simple and funtional modular solutions created with Javascript by myself.